robinrendle/robinrendle.com/_projects/time-tracking.md

 results: Greatly improves the user experience for hourly employees on Gusto’s platform.
 extract:
   <p>Gusto helps companies manage their payroll, handle employee benefits, and
   now we’ve just released a brand new feature that lets companies track employee hours.
-With this feature employers on the Gusto platform have fewer tools and apps to manage things and can get a better overview of their business.</p>
+With this feature employers on the Gusto platform have fewer tools and apps to manage their business.</p>
 endDate: 12/2018
 company: Gusto
 layout: projects-detail